finicu212/shutmedown/README.md

 # shutmedown

 This is a Python Flask web SaaS app (shut down as a service).
 A big red button that shuts down the server.
 Runs on port 8000 by default but you can change in config.cfg.
-Pressing the red button will also deduct 1$ from your bank account (jk)
+Pressing the red button will also deduct 1$ from your bank account

-I use this to shut down my PC from my bed because i'm lazy. my pc is hosting TV series which I pirated because fuck netflix
+I use this to shut down my PC from my bed

 ### Big Red Button